TEXT-S&P summary: The Coventry & Rugby Hospital Co. PLC

 -- The project, in our opinion, is effectively and proactively managed by

-of last year, we believe that the Trusts, CRH, and the subcontractors have
+services provider last year, we believe that the Trusts, CRH, and the

 -- We believe that the project benefits from strong and experienced